 While your SDRs definitely don’t have to be software experts, they do have to be able to make the most of the sales tools you make available to them.
 These tools could range from your CRM and call dialers to plugins and email management software.

 If your SDR is capable of effectively using these tools, they’ll definitely be able to work more accurately and efficiently.
 In other words, your salespeople will consistently be provided with qualified leads.
-If your CDRs perform well, you can really elevate the mood of your sales team.
+If your CDRs perform well, you can really elevate the mood of your sales reps.

 Confidence and endurance